agardnerIT/site/_posts/2023/2023-08-05-my-first-helm-plugin.md

 So there you have it, your first Helm plugin!
 There aren't many limitations to what helm and the plugin system can achieve, so go forth and integrate.

-Also, please make Helm observable with OpenTelemetry by installing
+Also, please make Helm observable with OpenTelemetry by installing [helm trace](https://github.com/agardnerIT/helm-trace).

 ## Additional Reading and Links